danielctull-forks/swift-evolution/proposals/0000-top-level-encoder-and-decoder.md

 class YAMLDecoder {
     init() {}
     func decode<T>(_ type: T.Type, from: Data) throws -> T where T: Decodable {
-        // Implementation of yaml decoder.
+        // Implementation of YAML decoder.
     }
 }
 ```

-For `YAMLDecoder` to conform to the networking library's `Decoder` protocol, it would have to import the networking package which is undesirable because users of the YAML package may not necessarily wish to use that particular networking package.
+For `YAMLDecoder` to conform to `Decoder`, it would have to import the networking package which isn’t great because users of the YAML package may not necessarily wish to do so.

-Therefore the user of both pacakges is made to add the conformance for a type they do not own to a protocol they do not control, which brings issues about changes to either library that might break such a conformance.
+Users of both packages have to conform to a protocol they don’t control and further, possible changes to the library might break existing conformances.

+And lastly, the Combine team relayed their intent on these two protocols living in Swift proper:

+> [\[The Combine authors\] did intend for `TopLevelEncoder` and `TopLevelDecoder` to be Standard Library types, if possible.
+I support moving them down, especially now that we have the compiler feature to let us do it.](https://forums.swift.org/t/move-combines-toplevelencoder-and-topleveldecoder-protocols-into-the-standard-library/32494/9)

 ## Proposed solution